Page Reviewed / Updated - May 2016

 Mobility scooters prices usually begin around $600 and go to $2,000.
 Pricing variables include maximum weight capacity, whether they have 3 or 4 wheels and travel distance without a battery re-charge.

-Power wheelchairs are slightly more expensive, they range from $1,000 - $3,500.
+Power wheelchairs are slightly more expensive, as they range from $1,000 - $3,500.
 Pricing variables include the steering mechanism, their speed, travel distance and turning radius.

 Manual wheelchairs are less costly.
 A basic model is around $100 and the higher end models can cost as much as $750.
 The primary pricing variable is the weight of the chair.
 Other factors include the ability to tilt and fold the chair.